 Thyrotoxicosis can also be caused by thyroiditis (thyroid inflammation) where the thyroid is damaged and thyroid hormone leaks out into the circulation, temporarily increasing the thyroid hormone levels until this excess thyroid hormone is metabolized or excreted.
 The most common thyroiditis (subacute thyroiditis) is caused by a viral infection and is painful.
 Silent thyroiditis is a similar condition but without the painful swelling of the thyroid (please refer to Health Guide 6: Thyroiditis).
 Silent thyroiditis is due to destructive antibodies and frequently occurs in the post-partum period (a couple of months after delivery).
 A few other rare causes of hyperthyroidism need not be discussed here.

-Reviewed by Dr. Deric Morrison, MD FRCPC, ECNU, Endocrinologist, Assistant Professor, Division of Endocrinology, Department of Medicine, University of Western Ontario, London ON, February 2016, from the original text written by: Irving B. Rosen, MD., FRCS(C), FACS, Professor of Surgery, University of Toronto, Department of Surgery, Mount Sinai Hospital; Consultant in Surgery, Princess Margaret Hospital, Ontario Cancer Institute and Paul G. Walfish CM, MD, FRCP(C), FACP, FRSM., Professor of Medicine, Pediatrics and Otolaryngology, University of Toronto; Senior Consultant, Endocrinology and Metabolism and Head and Neck Oncology Program, Mount Sinai Hospital.
+Reviewed in February 2016 by Dr. Deric Morrison, MD FRCPC, ECNU, Endocrinologist, Assistant Professor, Division of Endocrinology, Department of Medicine, University of Western Ontario, London ON, from the original text written by: Irving B. Rosen, MD., FRCS(C), FACS, Professor of Surgery, University of Toronto, Department of Surgery, Mount Sinai Hospital; Consultant in Surgery, Princess Margaret Hospital, Ontario Cancer Institute and Paul G. Walfish CM, MD, FRCP(C), FACP, FRSM., Professor of Medicine, Pediatrics and Otolaryngology, University of Toronto; Senior Consultant, Endocrinology and Metabolism and Head and Neck Oncology Program, Mount Sinai Hospital.